cloud-ark/kubeplus/details.rst

 KubePlus API add-on offers following interfaces through kubectl:

-**1. kubectl man <Custom Resource>:** Provides information about how to perform supported actions by the Custom Resource.
+**1. kubectl man <Custom Resource>:** Provides information about how to use a Custom Resource.

-**2. kubectl composition <Custom Resource Instance>:** Provides information about sub resources created by the Custom Resource Instance.
+**2. kubectl composition <Custom Resource Instance>:** Provides information about sub resources created as part of handling a Custom Resource instance.

-**3. kubectl metrics <Custom Resource Instance>:** Provides information about CPU and memory resources consumed by the Custom Resource Instance.
+**3. kubectl metrics cr <Custom Resource Instance>:** Provides various metrics for Custom Resource instance (number of sub-resources, number of pods, number of containers, number of nodes on which the pods run, total CPU and Memory).

+**4. kubectl metrics account <Account Name>:** Provides various metrics for an account identity - user / service account. (number of custom resources, number of Deployments/StatefulSets/ReplicaSets/DaemonSets/ReplicationControllers, number of Pods, total CPU and Memory).

-**4. kubectl crlogs <Custom Resource Instance>:** Provides logs for all the containers for a Custom Resource Instance.
+**5. kubectl crlogs <Custom Resource Instance>:** Provides logs for all the containers of a Custom Resource instance.

-**5. kubectl crd list:** Show names of all CRDs installed in the cluster.

-**6. kubectl crd instance list:** Show names of Custom Resource Instances for all CRDs across all namespaces.

-**7. kubectl cr-relations <Custom Resource Instance>:** Provide information about relationships of Custom Resource Instance with other instances via labels / annotations / Spec Properties / sub-resources.
+**6. kubectl cr-relations <Custom Resource Instance>: (upcoming)** Provides information about relationships of a Custom Resource instance with other resources (custom or built-in) via labels / annotations / spec properties / sub-resources.

 You enhance your Kubernetes CRD / Operator packages with a set of Platform-as-Code annotations and then use KubePlus API add-on for workflow modeling with Custom Resources introduced by those Operators.